Ground state in the finite Dicke model for interacting qubits: Entanglement in the ground state

-This critical coupling, $\lambda_{c1}^{(CLCR)}$, at which a second order superradiant phase transition occurs \cite{Chen2010p053841}, is half of the critical strength found for the case without counter-rotating terms, $\lambda_{c1}^{(CL)}$, as $ (1/N_{a}) \approx 0$ for $N\gg2$.
-This is similar to what happens for the Dicke model in the classical limit result where accounting for counter-rotating terms halves the critical coupling found without the counter-rotating terms \cite{Carmichael1973p47}.
-Also, this last result, $\lambda_{c1}^{(CLCR)}$, is directly related to that in the literature \cite{Chen2007p40004, Chen2010p053841}.
+at which a second order superradiant phase transition occurs \cite{Chen2007p40004, Chen2010p053841}.
+It is half the critical strength found for the case without counter-rotating terms, $\lambda_{c}$ in \eqref{eq:CritStr}, as expected from what happens for the Dicke model in the classical limit result, where accounting for counter-rotating terms halves the critical coupling found without the counter-rotating terms \cite{Carmichael1973p47}.